Huegoxaga/notes/python/README.md

 ## Static Methods

 - It starts with `@staticmethod`.
-- They don’t take new arguments.
+- They don't take new arguments.
 - They are identical.
 - They don't have self parameter.
+- Accessed using dot after class name

 ```py
 class Pizza: